ivakho/sololingo/README.md

 ## About

-Onelingo is a sleek and user-friendly app inspired by Duolingo, designed to help you master Japanese vocabulary effectively.
+Sololingo is a sleek and user-friendly app inspired by Duolingo, designed to help you master Japanese vocabulary effectively.
 It is based on the popular textbook *Minna No Nihongo* and offers interactive lessons tailored for learners at all levels.

-Whether you're a beginner or looking to brush up on your skills, Onelingo provides an engaging experience through spaced repetition, quizzes, and gamified practice.
+Whether you're a beginner or looking to brush up on your skills, Sololingo provides an engaging experience through spaced repetition, quizzes, and gamified practice.

 ---